A Trusted Friend in a Complicated World

 Read before bed

-“Reading in bed at night is like my treat for getting through the day,” she explains.
+“Reading in bed at night is like my treat for getting through the day,” says Peckham.
 “So I put my phone on the dresser on the other side of the room—which also helps me to get out of bed in the morning!—and get cozy with a book until I’m too sleepy to keep holding it up.
 This does mean that I usually have to reread the last few pages the next night because I was too sleep-addled to take them in!”

 Cropped shot of an african-american young woman using smart phone at home.
 Smiling african american woman using smartphone at home, messaging or browsing social networks while relaxing on couch